charlottedaumal/microtubule-tracking/README.md

 - EB3 comets do not change directions and have no curvature

-> Any type of file (8, 16 or 32-bits) is accepted.
+> Any type of file (8, 16 or 32-bits) with a single channel is accepted.
 The image should be a 2D stack, with a time axis.
 > The speed units computed are only correct for input data where the scale of pixels is the
 > same in x and y directions.